okta/terraform-provider-okta/docs/data-sources/default_policy.md

 # Data Source: okta_default_policy

-Get a Default policy from Okta.
+Use this data source to retrieve a default policy from Okta.
+This same thing can be achieved using the `okta_policy` with default names, this is simply a shortcut.

 ## Example Usage